cloudflare/cloudflare-docs/content/waiting-room/how-to/customize-waiting-room.md

 Cloudflare offers options to customize the appearance of your waiting room:

 - [Default waiting room](#default-waiting-room): An unbranded waiting room that displays an estimated waiting time to visitors.
   - Select a language for your default waiting room page.
-You can choose from the following languages: Chinese (Simplified and Traditional), French, German, Italian, Japanese, Korean, Portuguese (Brazilian), Spanish, Dutch.
-Indonesian, Polish and Turkish.
+You can choose from the following languages: Chinese (Simplified and Traditional), French, German, Italian, Japanese, Korean, Portuguese (Brazilian), Spanish, Arabic, Dutch, Indonesian, Polish and Turkish.
 - [Custom waiting room](#custom-waiting-room): Edit template text or create your own HTML code:
   - Customize both HTML or CSS content, including fonts, colors, static images, additional languages and more.
   - Edit content directly in the dashboard or import relevant files.